Foreck1/LootTweaker-Docs/docs/type-docs/conditions.rst

     :equivalent to: ``minecraft:killed_by_player`` with the ``inverse`` tag set to true

-.. java:method:: LootCondition parse(IData json)
+.. java:method:: LootCondition parse(DataMap json)
     :outertype: Conditions

     Parses a `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ into a ``LootCondition``.